 So much has happened since that first moment of validation.
 With a little confidence to rely upon, I approached a handful of Austin area gift shops and was treated so well by their owners and buyers.
 With their five orders in hand, I learned how to buy components in volume, make a few hundred necklaces, and create packaging that made these gifts feel really special.

-As we start our 4th year in business, we’ve sold over 40,000 necklaces but we still make them all by hand here in Austin.
+As we start our 5th year in business, we’ve sold over 70,000 pieces but we still make them all by hand here in Austin.
 That is so important to me.
 I have to know and trust that each woman who is on my beading team loves this idea, and the idea of you wearing their creation, as much as I do.
-(And you’ll still find me up late making necklaces almost every night of the week.)
+(And you’ll still find me up late making jewelry almost every night of the week.)

 But the real story behind Dot and Dash isn’t mine – it’s yours.
-Because behind every necklace is the story of why it matters to you or the woman you’re giving it to.
+Because behind every item is the story of why it matters to you or the woman you’re giving it to.
 Your stories are sweet and inspiring and funny and sad – and full of special people -- just like mine.
-I still melt every time I hear the story behind the purchase of a necklace – so please, please, please share them with me here.
+I still melt every time I hear the story behind the purchase of our jewelry – so please, please, please share them with me here.

 I don’t know where Dot & Dash Design is going.
 And honestly, there are many days when I’m overwhelmed trying to keep up with where it currently is.
 But I know I still love doing this for you and doing it with people whom I truly love.

 So I’m just going to hold it all loosely -- knowing it wasn’t really mine to begin with.